 - Oozing of pus

 It is very important not to remove a dissolvable stitch on your own, if you have any concerns about a dissolvable stitch, email your CosMediTour Client Manager a photo for our review and guidance.
-We may also suggest you visit your GP who can safely remove or trim the loose dissolvable stitch, but in some cases it will heal on its own with time.
+We may also suggest you visit your GP who can safely remove or trim the loose dissolvable stitch, although in some cases it will heal on its own with time.

 For more information please enquire here

-Read our FAQ (Frequently Asked Questions) here
+Read our FAQ (frequently asked questions) here

 Disclaimer: Please note any information provided should be used only as an information guide and not CosMediTour giving advice.
 Do your own valid surgery research and seek advice from a general practitioner to enable you to be fully informed about surgery.
 CosMediTour Surgery Terms & Conditions apply.